HikmetYigit34/Group7-Project1/README.md

 <h2>Presentation (in HTML format)</h2>
 <ul>
-<li>Download "output_data" folder completely, (with all files in it)
+<li>Download "output_data" folder completely, (with all files in it)</li>
-Then double-click "Toronto Weather and Fire Analysis.html", it will open in your default web browser.</li>
+<li>Then double-click "Toronto Weather and Fire Analysis.html", it will open in your default web browser.</li>
 </ul>